-QPCU Limit QPCU Limited and Subsidiaries - ABN 79 087 651 036 2021 \$'000 \$'000 NOTE 4: LIQUIDITY (CONT) 4.5 SECURITISATION (a) QPCU Heroes Trust No 1 has been established to support the ongoing liquidity management framework at QBANK.
+OPCILLimit ed and Subsidiaries - ABN 79 087 651 036 2023 2022 \$'000 \$'000 NOTE 4: LIQUIDITY (CONT) 4.5 SECURITISATION (a) QPCU Heroes Trust No 1 has been established to support the ongoing liquidity management framework at QBANK.
 QBANK has purchased the Residential Mortgage Backed Securities (RMBS) issued by QPCU Heroes Trust No 1.
 The senior RMBS held by QBANK is eligible to be utilised as collateral in repurchase agreements with the Reserve Bank of Australia (RBA).
 These arrangements enable QBANK to raise funds from the RBA utilising its loans and advances as the underlying security.
 QBANK has retained substantially all the risks and rewards of ownership of the relevant loans and advances as it has retained credit risk and interest rate risk.
 Due to the retention of substantially all the risks and rewards of ownership QBANK continues to recognise the transferred assets within loans and advances and the transfer is accounted for as a secured financing transaction.
 QBANK collects the cash receipts relating to the loans and advances and passes these receipts on to the QPCU Heroes Trust No 1.
 QBANK cannot use the transferred assets as they have been transferred to the QPCU Heroes Trust No 1 and pledged as security for securities issued by QPCU Heroes Trust No 1.
-The following table sets out the carrying amounts of transferred financial assets and the associated liabilities at the reporting date: Carrying amount of transferred assets 203,324 204,398 Carrying amount of associated liabilities 213,764 218,600 For those liabilities that have recourse only to the transferred assets: Fair value of transferred assets 203,324 204,398 Fair value of associated liabilities 213,764 218,600
+The following table sets out the carrying amounts of transferred financial assets and the associated liabilities at the reporting date: Carrying amount of transferred assets 200,454 203,324 Carrying amount of associated liabilities 206,606 213,764 For those liabilities that have recourse only to the transferred assets: Fair value of transferred assets 200,454 203,324 Fair value of associated liabilities 206,606 213,764 Net position (6,152) (10,440)